0xPARC/0xparc-intro-book/src/intro.typ

 Two-party computation makes a promise that we'll be able to do this for _any_ function $F$ as long as we can implement it in code.
 It generalizes to _multi-party computation (MPC)_, which is one of the main classes of programmable cryptography.

-== SNARK: proofs of general statements
+== SNARK: Proofs of general statements

 A powerful way of thinking about a signature scheme is that it is a *proof*.
 Specifically, Alice's signature is a proof that "I [the person who generated the signature] know Alice's private key."
 Similarly, a